Voice Pathology Course and Class Information

 In this beginning voice pathology class, students learn techniques for helping individuals improve speech techniques.
 They work with children and adults who have difficulties pronouncing and articulating in American English and develop ways to help them mimic sounds correctly.
 Often, this course works with people from a specific region to help them adopt the dialect, voice patterns and pronunciation of another locale.

 In this course, students examine the ways in which people learn and acquire language.
 They observe how children normally acquire speech and problems that interfere with language acquisition.
 Students discuss how other linguistic issues, such as bilingualism, affect language proficiency.

 Language Disorders Course

 In this undergraduate course, students examine language disorders, such as improper pronunciation or articulation and stuttering.
-They examine the different disorders and therapeutic procedures which can ease them and begin to reverse the problems.
+They examine the different disorders and therapeutic procedures that can ease them and begin to reverse the problems.
 The course includes familiarizing students with evaluation and treatment techniques often used in voice pathology for children and adults.

 Related to Voice Pathology Courses

 - Recently Updated